benoitc/gaffer/docs/overview.rst

 The manager is also responsible of starting and stopping gaffer applications that you add to he manager to react on different events.
-A applicaton can fetch informations from the manager and interract with him.
+An application can fetch information from the manager and interact with him.

 Running an application is done like this::